 \section{Introduction}

 In recent years there has been a lot of progress in the Kerr uniqueness and the Kerr stability problem.
-Having a thorough understanding of geodesic motion and in particular the behavior of null geodesics in Kerr spacetimes is helpful to understand many of the harder problems related to these spacetimes.
-In this paper we study the properties of null geodesics in the exterior region in the sub-extremal case, where $a \in [0,M)$.
+Having a thorough understanding of geodesic motion and, in particular, the behavior of null geodesics in Kerr spacetimes is helpful to understand many of the harder problems related to these spacetimes.
+In this paper, we study the properties of null geodesics in the exterior region of subextremal Kerr spacetimes (i.e.\ with rotation parameter $a \in [0,M)$).
 The geodesic structure of Kerr spacetimes has been subject of a lot of research.
-Our aim here is to give a unified and accessible presentation of the most important properties of geodesics in the Kerr spacetime, with regard to the open problems mentioned above.
-The Mathematica notebook that has been developed for this paper is intended to help the reader gain an intuition on the influence of various parameters on the geodesic motion, despite of the complexity of the underlying equations.
+Here, our aim is to give a unified and accessible presentation of the most important properties of geodesics in the Kerr spacetime, with regard to the open problems mentioned above.
+A Mathematica notebook has been developed for these lecture notes, with intention to help the reader to gain intuition on the influence of various parameters on the geodesic motion, despite the complexity of the underlying equations.
 It can be downloaded under the permanent link \cite{blazej_marius}.
 In Section \ref{sec:app} we explain where these plots give useful insights.